Metro Transit (St. Louis): North-South expansion

 In September 2025, Metro and St. Louis officials cancelled the Green Line project primarily due to cost concerns.
-That month's Bi-State Development board meeting meeting saw commissioners vote to update the Program Management Consultant contract to evaluate alternative options for the project, with a focus on bus rapid transit.
+That month's Bi-State Development board meeting saw commissioners vote to update the Program Management Consultant contract to evaluate alternative options for the project, with a focus on bus rapid transit.
 In that same meeting commissioners approved a study for bus rapid transit in the Jefferson corridor, a project that could cost between $400 and $450 million.